 Inflation is taken into account, as living expenses increase over time.
 To estimate inflation, we have used historical data from the Census and Statistics Department of Hong Kong.
-For the purpose of these tables, a rate of 3.06% has been estimated based upon the past 10 years of information.
+For the purpose of these tables, a rate of 2.69% has been estimated based upon the past 10 years of information.

-In respect of the investment portfolio, in the previous edition of Duxbury Etc., we used a high risk and low risk portfolio.
-This year we have referred to the investment portfolio established by the Honourable Mr Justice Bharwaney in the personal injury case Chan Pak Ting v Chan Chi Kuen (No 2) [2013] 2 HKLRD 1.
-Mr. Justice Bharwaney sets out three different portfolios dependant on the time period for claims with needs of 1) less than 5 years, 2) between 5 to 10 years and 3) over 10 years.
+As with last year's issue of Duxbury Etc., we have referred to the investment portfolio established by the Honourable Mr Justice Bharwaney in the personal injury case case Chan Pak Ting v Chan Chi Kuen (No 2) [2013] 2 HKLRD 1.
+Justice Bharwaney sets out three different portfolios dependant on the time period for claims with needs of 1) less than 5 years, 2) between 5 to 10 years and 3) over 10 years.
 For our Duxbury tables, we have used the Bharwaney portfolio for needs of over 10 years only.
 We believe this is prudent given most Duxbury calculations would be for Lump Sum payments to sustain the person for a period greater than 10 years.

-For needs of over 10 years the Bharwaney portfolio is an "average" portfolio of 10% in time deposits, 70% in high quality bonds of BBB+ or better, and 20% in high quality blue-chips that qualify as "widows and orphans" stock.
+For needs of over 10 years the Bharwaney portfolio is an "average" portfolio of 10% in time deposits, 70% in high quality bonds of BBB+ or better, and 20% in high quality blue-chips that qualify as "widows and orphans" stock".
 We have estimated the return on the Bharwaney portfolio using the investment products detailed below.